tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Any records following a 1-RTT Finished message MUST be encrypted under the application traffic key.
 In particular, this includes any alerts sent by the server in response to client Certificate and CertificateVerify messages.
+The receiver MUST check that the end of the Finished message aligns with a record boundary.

 ## Post-Handshake Messages